fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/01-SETUP-DEV-ENVIRONMENT.md

 ```
 Set up my development environment for today.
 Do this now.

-Current branch: [CURRENT_BRANCH_NAME]
+Use my current branch as the development branch.

 DO NOT ASK ME QUESTIONS - JUST EXECUTE THE COMMANDS!

 Instructions:
-1. Check current branch and confirm it's ready for development
+1. Run: git branch --show-current (detect current branch automatically)
 2. Check for any uncommitted changes
-3. Check if [CURRENT_BRANCH_NAME] exists in .github/workflows/firebase-hosting-dev.yml
+3. Check if current branch exists in .github/workflows/firebase-hosting-dev.yml
 4. IF branch is NOT in the workflow file:
    a.
-Add [CURRENT_BRANCH_NAME] to the branches list
+Add current branch to the branches list
    b.
 Commit and push workflow update
 5. If I want to create a new branch, ask me:
    - What version number should we use?